simretB05/essential-oils/README.md

-# MY Elephie is a family pijama  selling website
+# Essential oils is a blog type website for people who would like to know more about Essential oils and their use. also the website can be  used as an e-commerce website. if people are intrested in buying the oils.